Help

 Once territories are added, drag them around the map to position them side by side.
 This reveals their true relative sizes without map projection distortion.
 You can also group territories together so they move and rotate as a single unit.

-Default controls: Move, Rotate, Zoom to Fit, Remove, and More Options (⋯)
+Controls: Move, Rotate, Zoom to Fit, Lock, Hide, Reset, and Remove

 Moving Territories